-When clients work with me, we advocate for academic and workplace accommodations.
-After I earned my certification as a Berard Auditory Integration Trainer.
+When clients work with me, together we advocate for academic and workplace accommodations.
+In 2010, I earned my certification as a Berard-Based Auditory Integration Trainer.
 At the same time, I began to screen for visual processing difficulties and study central auditory processing deficits.
-At the end of three years, I was surprised when almost all visual processing test results from optometrists showed concerns and almost all hearing tests supported client’s complaints of hearing difficulties and/or sound intolerance.
-Whenever possible, I stayed in contact with clients after completion of auditory integration training to learn more about their progress and areas of continuing difficulty.
-What I learned prompted me to become certified in iLs Integrated Listening, which provided clients with much needed additional therapeutic listening sessions.
+At the end of three years, I was surprised when almost all visual processing evaluations from developmental or neurorehabilitation optometrists found visual processing concerns.
+And almost all hearing evaluations supported client’s complaints of sound intolerance.
+It was time for an online questionnaire.

 Moore Auditory-Visual Observation Activity Booklet

-Learn about your client or loved one’s visual processing difficulties through the Moore Auditory-Visual Observation Activity Booklet, even if they have a visual processing diagnosis.
+Learn about visual processing difficulties through the Moore Auditory-Visual Observation Activity Booklet.
 Reach out to Cheri to increase your understanding of how auditory with or without visual processing difficulties affect learning, expressive speech, and listening with comprehension and remembering.